 Letrozole should not be given to women who are pregnant because theoretically, it may cause genital birth defects.

 For women with PCOS, metformin (750 to 1000 mg orally twice a day) may be a useful adjunct in inducing ovulation, particularly if the patient is insulin-resistant, as many patients with PCOS are.
 However, clomiphene alone is more effective than metformin alone and is just as effective as metformin and clomiphene together (2 Treatment references Ovulatory dysfunction is abnormal, irregular (with ≤ 9 menses/year), or absent ovulation.
 Menses are often irregular or absent.
-Diagnosis is often possible by history or can be confirmed by... read more ).
+Diagnosis is often possible by menstrual history or can be confirmed... read more ).
 Metformin is not first-line therapy for women who have PCOS and want to become pregnant.

-Metformin may be useful for women with a body mass index > 35 and should be considered for women with PCOS and glucose intolerance.
+Metformin may be useful for women with a body mass index > 35 kg/m2 and should be considered for women with PCOS and glucose intolerance.

 For all women with ovulatory dysfunction that does not respond to clomiphene (or letrozole, when used), human gonadotropins (ie, preparations that contain purified or recombinant follicle-stimulating hormone [FSH] and variable amounts of luteinizing hormone [LH]) can be used.
 Several IM and subcutaneous preparations with similar efficacy are available; they typically contain 75 IU of FSH activity with or without LH activity.
 They are usually given once a day, beginning on the 3rd to 5th day after induced or spontaneous bleeding; ideally, they stimulate maturation of 1 to 3 follicles, determined ultrasonographically, within 7 to 14 days.